osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 string[] id
 ```

-Unordered list of Hybrid Client Ids.
+Unordered list of hybrid client Ids.
 Empty, whitespace or null Ids will be ignored.

 ```csharp
 [FromQuery]